dmccrearytg/copilot-metadata/docs/glossary.md

 #### History Notes

 Notes that provide historical context or track changes and developments related to a concept or entity in the graph over time.

+History Notes are represented as a text attribute associated with a [Concept Vertex Type](#concept-vertex-type)

 #### InqueryAI